 This course, therefore, relates science and writing to history, politics, and ethics.
-The rise of institutional science in the seventeenth and eighteenth centuries, the period known as the
+The rise of institutional science in the seventeenth and eighteenth centuries, the period known as the and abstract-with dire consequences for both science and society.

 Enlightenment, not only transformed Western civilization but created modern prose.
 If English-speaking readers today value such qualities as clarity and conciseness, it is because of the linguistic reforms promoted by the London Royal Society, England's first scientific institute, whose motto remains "Nullius in Verba" ("On the Words of No One").